-- Minimum time between sendings: permits setting the minimum time, in seconds, which should pass between two consecutive sendings of the object "Instant Power", no matter if they are cyclic sendings or sendings due to a change of the value.
+- Minimum Time between Sendings: permits setting the minimum time, in seconds, which should pass between the sending of two consecutive values of the "Instantaneous Power" object, no matter if they are correspond to a cyclical sending or to a sending due to a change of the value.
 Valid times are [5-255] seconds.
-This minimum time between sendings will only take effect if a value other than 0 is parameterized for fields "Cycle time" or "Send on Value Change". - Cycle time: allows setting the period for sending the object "Instantaneous Power", in seconds (0 - 255).
+This minimum time between the two will only be taken into account if a value other than "0" is parameterised for fields "Cycle time" or "Send on Value Change". - Cycle Time: allows setting the period for sending the "Instantaneous Power" object, in seconds (0 - 255).
 In other words, every how much time these values will be sent to the KNX bus.

-Note: if the value specified here (x) is lower than the minimum time between sendings (y), the latter will prevail, resulting in sendings taking place only every "y" seconds.
-If "0" is parameterized for "Cycle time", no periodic sending of the associated communication object will take place.
+Note: if the value specified here (x) is lower than the minimum time between sendings (y), the latter will prevail, resulting in a sending taking place only every "y" seconds.
+If "0" is parameterised for "Cycle Time", no periodic sending of the associated communication object will take place.

-Send on value change: allows setting a certain value so that whenever the difference between two consecutive measurements of the instantaneous power is found to be greater than that value, a new sending of the corresponding communication object ("Instant Power") will happen.
+Send on Value Change: allows setting a certain value so that whenever the difference between two consecutive measurements of the instantaneous power is found to be greater than that value, a new sending of the corresponding communication object ("Instantaneous Power") will happen.
 If there is no need of this feature, this field can be set to 0.

-Note: if a value other than 0 is set for the fields "Cycle time" and "Send on value change", the object "Instant Power" will also be sent to the KNX bus whenever the value "1" is received through the communication object "Global Request".
+Note: if a value other than "0" is set for the fields "Cycle Tme" and "Send on Value Change", the "Instantaneous Power" object will also be sent to the KNX bus whenever the value "1" is received through the "Global Request" communication object.

 Peak Power Values.
 This section allows the configuration of the sending of power peaks, that is, the highest instant power values detected during the last hour, day, week or month.
-Please note that -if enabled- hourly peak values can be sent not only at the end of the last hour but also before the end, by means of the parameters Minimum Time between sendings, Cyclical sending and Send on value change, which behave the same way as described above for "Instant power", making it possible to inform the bus about how the hourly peak value changes throughout the hour.
-Regarding daily, weekly and monthly peak values, they can be sent not only at the end of the day / week / month, but also periodically (with their updated instant values, that is, the peak value until the current portion of the current day, week or month), however in this case this must be configured under the General screen, with a unique parameterizable period for the three of them.
+Please note that -if enabled- hourly peak values can be sent not only at the end of the last hour but also before the end, by means of the parameters Minimum Time between Sendings, Cyclical Sending and Send on Value Change, which behave the same way as described above for "Instantaneous Power", making it possible to inform the bus about how the hourly peak value changes throughout the hour.
+Regarding daily, weekly and monthly peak values, they can be sent not only at the end of the day / week / month, but also periodically (with their updated instant values, that is, the peak value until the current portion of the current day, week or month), however in this case this must be configured under the General screen, with a unique parameterisable period for the three of them.